 - Triceps: 1-2 “pump” sets of whatever exercise 10-25 reps

 - Biceps: 1-2 “pump” sets of whatever exercise for 10-25 reps

-The Upper Lower Split routine can be used by everyone but in case you are just starting out, 3 days per week variant would be enough for the first 1-2 months.
+The Upper Lower Split routine can be used by everyone.
+In case you are just starting out, the 3 days per week variant would be enough for the first 1-2 months.

 How To Progress On This Routine